 All staff involved with the handling of inanimate loads, which involve a risk of injury, will require practical instruction in safer handling techniques.
-The following Context Specific Learning Outcomes must be delivered locally and specific to the setting.
+The following Core Learning Outcome is transferable between settings:

 j) demonstrate safer handling strategies relevant to them and their role.